pR0Ps/PhotoFloat/README.md

 #### Tweak the index.html page to have a custom title or copyright notice.

-    $ vim web/index.html
+    $ vim web/public/index.html

 #### Build the web page.

-This simply compresses the javascript and css.
 Be sure you have nodejs installed.
+This will compile the webapp into the build folder.

     $ cd web
     $ npm install
     $ npm run build

+#### Choose folder to serve files from

+You need to move these built web files to a different directory to serve from because the build folder gets cleaned out every build.

+    $ cp -R build/ /path/to/your/public_www/

 #### Generate the albums:

-Now that we're in the web directory, let's make a folder for cache and a folder for the pictures:
+Now in your public_www directory, let's make a folder for cache and a folder for the pictures:

+    $ cd /path/to/your/public_www/
     $ mkdir albums
     $ mkdir cache